alexandreaudrain/ecowatt-card/README.md

 # EcoWatt-card pour Home Assistant

 EcoWatt is a solution for electricity monitoring in France.
-This documentation will be in French.
+This documentation will be in french.

 Pour obtenir des informations sur EcoWatt, veuillez visiter le site https://www.monecowatt.fr/.